ably77/gm-poc-runbooks/api-gateway-httpbin/README.md

 ```

 ## Lab 13 - Use the JWT filter to create headers from claims <a name="Lab-13"></a>
-In this step, we're going to validate the JWT token and to create a new header from the `email` or `sub` claim.
+In this step, we're going to validate the JWT token and to create a new header from the `email` or `name` claim.
 By doing so, we can gain a few benefits:
 - Simplified OPA policies
 - JWT token doesn’t need to be passed along to backend and to OPA server (optional)
 - JWT policy can do JWT token level validations upfront and then extract claims and pass them as arbitrary headers to the backend.
 Rego policies are then simpler and can deal with these validated headers for RBAC decisions rather than decoding them from JWT.